StephanHCB/go-autumn-restclient-gobreaker/README.md

 ## Usage

-Change the set up of your rest client like this:
+Change the setup of your rest client like this:

 ```
 // [...]